How to Comfort Sick Kids at Home

 Symptoms of a sore throat may include a painful throat, fever, swollen glands in the neck, bad breath, scratchiness in the throat and redness in the back of the mouth.

-As parents, we know you want to do everything you can to make sure your children are happy and healthy, and this is especially important when your little one isn’t feeling well.
-And there’s certainly a risk of exposing kids to other germs if you decide to take them into the pediatrician.
+As parents, we know you want to do everything you can to help make sure your children are happy and healthy, and this is especially important when your little one isn’t feeling well.
+And there’s certainly a risk of exposing kids to other germs if you decide to take them to see the pediatrician.
 So, it’s important to try and help your child feel better at home if you can by first trying a few of these simple remedies.
+But always trust your gut.